Possible breast cancer risks

 Some people think that pesticides increase the risk of breast cancer.
 Most studies have found that they don't increase cancer risk.
 But an American report in 2008 found that exposure to the pesticide DDT (dichlorodiphenyltrichloroethane) early in life may increase breast cancer risk.
 DDT is no longer used but it was widely used from the 1950s to the 1970s.

-Pregnancy termination (abortion) has been researched looked into in several different studies.
+Pregnancy termination (abortion) has been researched in several different studies.
 It doesn't seem to increase breast cancer risk.
 Researchers thought it might, because of the effect of pregnancy on breast cells.

 Question about cancer?
 Contact our information nurse team